Chistebueb/LBB_UEK295/README.md

 # LBB_UEK295
-An API, that allows users to manage their tasks effectively through a series of HTTP endpoints that support creating, retrieving, updating, and deleting tasks.
+The "taskManager" API allows users to manage their tasks effectively through a series of HTTP endpoints that support creating, retrieving, updating, and deleting tasks.
+This Project was created for "ZLI
+Leistungsbeurteilung: Element B Abgabe"